b9389/klimato-dashing-widget/README.md

 ## Description

-[Dashing](http://shopify.github.com/dashing) widget to display weather from [Yahoo!
+[Dashing](http://shopify.github.com/dashing) / [Smashing](https://github.com/Smashing) widget to display weather from [Yahoo!
 Weather](http://developer.yahoo.com/weather/) using [Climacons Font](http://adamwhitcroft.com/climacons/font/).
-Also the background of the widget automatically changes to the current temperature outside.
+The current weather is displayed on top.
+Underneath is the forecast for the next two days.

 ##Dependencies

 [json](http://rubygems.org/gems/json)
+openssl

 Add the gem to your dashing gemfile: